The holidays are right around the corner. If you are like me, your #1 goal is to produce a juicy roast turkey for your guests.

 - Turkey drippings – The best part and the source of all the flavor!
 Using pan juices is a great way to make a homemade turkey gravy.

-- Coarse sea salt and pepper – Use these to taste.
+- Coarse sea salt and pepper – Use these to taste and sparingly.

 I’m telling you, you are about to embark on one of the best turkey recipes.